News & Story Ideas

-Try These Spending & Savings Tips – The key to not falling into debt over the holidays is to be prepared.
-Pamela shares her 5 steps to avoid overspending and holiday stress while still experiencing the joy of the season.
+The key to not falling into debt over the holidays is to be prepared.
+Pamela shares her five steps to avoid overspending and holiday stress while still experiencing the joy of the season.

 Pamela illustrates how business owners and professionals can free themselves from frustrating dependence on financial institutions, become their own source of financing and recapture the interest they pay for major purchases.

-Financial stress causes problems in 70% of relationships.
+Financial stress causes problems in 70 percent of relationships.
 One-third of couples report keeping spending secrets from their partner.
 Pamela shares tips and strategies for increasing financial intimacy and harmony with your partner.

 Pamela's mission is to educate the public about proven ways to achieve financial self-reliance without the risk and volatility of traditional investing methods.
 She shares time-tested secrets of self-reliance and core concepts of financial literacy to help people become savvy savers.

-Standard retirement vehicles (401(k)s, IRAs, etc) and college savings plans sound like good ideas.
+Standard retirement vehicles such as 401(k)s and IRAs and college savings plans sound like good ideas.
 But not only are they risky and based on markets you can’t control, they also tie up your money and restrict you from using it when the need arises.
 Pamela explains how to get your money “out of jail” while still growing it safely and predictably.

 Think the guy managing your portfolio or retirement fund is brilliant and can outwit the market?
 Think again.
 Pamela shares the horrifying stats about how poorly individual investors perform as well as those who do it professionally.
 Plus she reveals the “hidden fees” and tax-time bombs that are decimating your portfolio and retirement funds.